 - Step 4 Place: whole cloves, cinnamon, small bay leaf, cumin seeds, and peppercorns in the same frying pan as you used for the chiles and roast them for 3 to 4 minutes to release the flavors.
 Once roasted, set them in a small bowl and add 1 teaspoon of dry oregano.
 Give this a stir.
 You can grind the toasted herbs and oregano together if you have a coffee grinder.
 It’s not necessary.
 They will get a beating when you place sauce ingredients in the blender.

 - Step 5 Slice the tomatoes and onions into three thick rings each and place them on a cookie sheet.
 Slice the whole garlic bulb horizontally so the buds stay together, and place the cut side up on the cookie sheet.
-Place under the broiler for 5 to 8 minutes watching to make sure the tomatoes blister and onions and garlic brown.
+Place under the broiler for 5 to 8 minutes, watching to ensure the tomatoes blister, onions, and garlic brown.
 Once done, remove from the oven.

 - Step 6 In a blender, add the drained-soaked chiles, the roasted seasoning, the roasted tomatoes, and the onions.
 Squeeze the roasted garlic out of the skin into the blender.
 Blend on high until smooth.